starkware-bitcoin/stark-symphony/README.md

-# STARK verifier in Simfony language
+# STARK verifier in SimplicityHL

-This is an exploration project with a goal to implement a simple STARK verifier in Simfony language.
+This is an exploration project with a goal to implement a simple STARK verifier in SimplicityHL language.
-[Simfony](https://github.com/BlockstreamResearch/simfony) is a Rust-like language that compiles to [Simplicity](https://github.com/BlockstreamResearch/simplicity) assembly.
+[SimplicityHL](https://github.com/BlockstreamResearch/simfony) is a Rust-like language that compiles to [Simplicity](https://github.com/BlockstreamResearch/simplicity) assembly.
 The stack is developed by Blockstream, and it is currently deployed in the [Liquid](https://liquidtestnet.com/) sidechain testnet.

 One of the key concepts of Simplicity is **Jets**:
 - The core language is very concise (nine GADT operators)